Skip to main content

 Quick Actions

-Pertains to Cases: Quick actions are shortcuts to run workflows that were suggested for a case.
+(Cases) Quick actions are shortcuts to run Workflows that were suggested for a Case.

 R